humphs078/pands-project/README.md

 histogram for sepal width
 ---
 ## Discussion
-Python is an extremely powerful tool for automating the handling of large data sets.
-Using Python scripting the Iris Data Set was automatically read in as a dataframe by a module within Python from an online data repository.
+Python is an extremely powerful tool for automating the handling of large datasets.
+Using Python scripting the Iris Dataset was automatically read in as a dataframe, by a module within Python, from an online data repository.
 The Pandas module was used to achieve this.
 Pandas is a library that can be imported into Python that allows for data analysis through the use of specifically designed tools that automate complex functions on data sets.